Musandam Khasab Tour Includes

 The Musandam Khasab trip for you starts with the arrival of the luxury bus that comes to pick you up early in the morning by 7.30 am.
 Our driver will onboard you, show you to your seat, and start the trip.
-Very soon, the tall skyscrapers give away to the wilderness of the desert.
-It is still early in the morning, and traffic is very light; hence, it races past small villages, deserts, and rocky terrain and enters Fujairah’s, Friday Market.
+Very soon, the tall skyscrapers give way to the wilderness of the desert.
+It is still early morning, and traffic is very light; hence, it races past small villages, deserts, and rocky terrain and enters Fujairah’s Friday Market.

-Friday market of Fujairah is all about how the old world in the Middle East would come out on Friday and make all the purchases from small shops on Fridays.
-This market is still existing, and instead, it runs all through the week, and more tourists come to shop here than the local residents.
+Friday market of Fujairah is about how the old world in the Middle East would come out on Friday and make all the purchases from small shops on Fridays.
+This market still exists; instead, it runs all through the week, and more tourists come to shop here than the local residents.
 You will get a lot of locally grown fruits and vegetables apart from carpets.
-Our word on it, please bargain a lot before buying anything you find interesting.
-You may also get down, take a walk, and have a very fresh cup of tea.
+Our word on it is, please bargain a lot before buying anything you find interesting.
+You may also get down, walk, and have a fresh cup of tea.

 After a brief stopover, your bus reaches the Oman border, where the authorities check your bus in for the onward journey.

 Hajr Mountains – Nature’s Wonderful Creation